bk/wmk-docs/content/pagevars.md

   return the processed html.

-- `page.PREPROCESS`: This is analogous to `page.POSTPROCESS`, except that the instructions in the list are applied to the Markdown just before converting it to HTML.
-The function receives two arguments: the Markdown document text and the `page` object.
-It should return the altered Markdown.
+- `page.PREPROCESS`: This is analogous to `page.POSTPROCESS`, except that the instructions in the list are applied to the markdown (or other content document) just before converting it to HTML.
+The function receives two
+  arguments: the document text and the `page` object.
+It should return the altered document.

 Note that if two files in the same directory have the same slug, they may both be rendered to the same output file; it is unpredictable which of them will go